 What is Moong Dal Khichdi?

-Steam soaked rice & yellow lentils along with spices & masala.
-Not only this, but there are a couple of veggies too in it.
+Steam-soaked rice & yellow lentils along with spices & masala.
+Not only this but there are a couple of veggies too in it.
 All these together gives you the famous पिली मूंग दाल की खिचड़ी.
 Here moong dal is subjective.
 My point is you can replace yellow lentils with green or black ones.

-On the other hand, you can add vegetables of your choice—for instance, white potato, beans, peas, sweet potato pair well with rice.
+On the other hand, you can add vegetables of your choice—for instance, white potato, beans, peas, and sweet potato pair well with rice.
 Since we are discussing ingredients, let’s look at items we need to make our moong dal khichdi.
 Here we go.

 - Soak rice & lentils before cooking.
 If possible, soak them in lukewarm water.